 Yes, before he jumped into the dug-out to mastermind Bundesliga title wins and UEFA Champions League triumphs at Bayern and Real Madrid, Heynckes was a player.
 And not just any player.
 Had Müller not existed, Heynckes — then at Bayern's great rivals of the 1970s, Borussia Mönchengladbach — would have been Germany's front-line forward of the decade.
 He still managed to pip his great rival to the top scorer's crown in 1973/74 and the following season though, and has the second-best goals-to-games ratio of all-time.

 Averaging more than a goal every other game, the prolific Pole fully deserves his place on the podium of the all-time Bundesliga greats.
-Twice the top-flight's leading scorer, the Bayern striker became the first foreign-born player to reach 30 goals for a season in 2015/16.
+Twice the top-flight's leading scorer, the Bayern striker became the first foreign-born player to reach 30 goals for a season in 2015/16, repeating that feat in the following season.
 Remarkably consistent, rarely injured, at 29, the former Dortmund man is at the peak of his powers and — as his Europe-best 16 2018 FIFA World Cup qualifying goals showed — he can produce on the domestic and international stage for club and country.

 Watch: Relive Lewandowski's incredible five goals in nine minutes against Wolfsburg in September 2015!